jpillora/chisel/README.md

 ```
 $ chisel-forward --help

-	Usage: chisel-forward [--auth AUTH] server remote [remote] [remote] ...
+	Usage: chisel-forward [options] server remote [remote] [remote] ...

-	auth specifies the optional authentication string
-	used by the server.

-	server is the URL of the chiseld server.
+	server is the URL to the chiseld server.

-	remote is a remote connection via the server, which
+	remotes are remote connections tunneled through the server, each of
-	comes in the form:
+	which come in the form:

 		<local-host>:<local-port>:<remote-host>:<remote-port>

-		* Only remote-port is required.
+		* remote-port is required.
 		* local-port defaults to remote-port.
 		* local-host defaults to 0.0.0.0 (all interfaces).
 		* remote-host defaults to 0.0.0.0 (server localhost).